ESPRI-Mod/synda/sdt/doc/download_guide.md

 ## Introduction

-There are two way of downloading data with Synda: using 'synda get' command, and using 'synda install' command.
+There are two way of downloading data with Synda: using *synda get* command, and using *synda install* command.

-'synda get' is similar to *wget* command while 'synda install' is similar to 'apt-get' command (but asynchronous).
+*synda get* is similar to *wget* command while *synda install* is similar to *apt-get* command (but asynchronous).

-'synda get' is handy to quickly download a few files, while synda install is intended to manage a large number of files.
+*synda get* is handy to quickly download a few files, while synda install is intended to manage a large number of files.

-The differences between 'synda get' and 'synda install' are listed below:
+The differences between *synda get* and *synda install* are listed below:

-'synda get':
+*synda get*:

 * no tracking
 * no parallel download
 * no daemon involved
 * synchronous

-'synda install':
+*synda install*:

 * tracking
 * parallel download